sc-forks/solidity-coverage/docs/api.md

 ## ganache

 Enables coverage data collection on an in-process ganache server.
-By default, will return a url after server has begun listening on the port specified in the [config](#constructor) (or 8555 by default).
-When `autoLaunchServer` is false, method returns`ganache.server` so the consumer can control the 'server.listen' invocation themselves.
+By default, this method launches the server, begins listening on the port specified in the [config](#constructor) (or 8555 if unspecified), and returns a url string.
+When `autoLaunchServer` is false, method returns `ganache.server` so you can control the `server.listen` invocation yourself.

 **Parameters**